 (3) No person is precluded by a contract from doing such acts and things as are necessary to comply with a prohibition notice under this Subdivision or is liable under any contract to any penalty for doing such acts and things.

-[Section 31AG inserted by No. 68 of 2004 s.
+[Section 31AG inserted: No. 68 of 2004 s.
 76.]

 Subdivision 3 — Prohibition notices in relation to occupation of residential premises by employee

-[Heading inserted by No. 68 of 2004 s.
+[Heading inserted: No. 68 of 2004 s.
 76.]

 31AH.
 Issue of prohibition notice